 - cold calls

-- use any person who cold calls your property
+- use anyone who cold calls you

 - use anyone who refuses to show you their original waste carrier's licence

-- pay the person by cash
+- pay persons by cash